Dealing with rent arrears

 Although dealing with rent arrears can be tough, you should take action as quickly as possible.
 If you ignore your arrears, the problem will only get worse.

 If you have other debts on top of rent arrears, it’s important that you repay them in the right order.
-You can call the Debt Adviceline on 0800 028 1881 to get expert help with repaying your debts.
+You can use our step-by-step guide to find out which debts you should repay first.

 Contact your nearest Citizens Advice if your landlord's trying to evict you for not paying rent.

 Check who has to pay the rent arrears

 You might not be responsible for paying back all of the rent arrears.
 It’s important to check before you pay your landlord any money.

 If you signed a tenancy agreement with someone else when you moved in, you’ll have a ‘joint tenancy’.
 This could be, for example, your partner or flatmates.
 Together you’ll be responsible for paying all of the arrears.
 If one tenant doesn’t pay their arrears, you’ll have to pay for them.

 If you live with other people but you all signed separate tenancy agreements, you’ll only need to pay the rent you agreed.
 Your rent payments will be written in your own tenancy agreement.
 This means you won’t be responsible for paying anyone else’s arrears.